geuth/Shopping_Java_Project/README.md

 -The user can look at each of his order and follow its progress, -The user can add new item into his/her cart,
--If the user is done with his/her shopping, they can check out, -Once the user is done, they can exit the app.
+-If the user is done with his/her shopping, they can check out, -The program will show the price from the items you are buying and ask if you want to buy it now, -Once the user is done, they can exit the app.